 Unwilling to rest on his poor second season, Coco scrapped plans to take the winter off and returned to the Senators.
 In 1971, though, he played sparingly after losing his starting job to Bob Bailey.
 Laboy started just 39 times and appeared in 76 games overall.
 He hit .252 with just 1 home run in 151 at bats.
 In the winter of 1971-72, Coco joined a new Puerto Rican team, the Caguas Criollos.
 Unfortunately, he injured his right knee on opening day of the winter league.

 Again Laboy did not take the winter off, returning to Caguas.
 He was determined to unseat incumbent Bob Bailey at third base and made a serious run at the job in spring training.
-By the fifth game of the season, Laboy was back in the starting lineup after Bailey started off the season 1-for-14.
+By the fifth game of the 1973 season, Laboy was back in the starting lineup after Bailey started off the season 1-for-14.
 Initially, the move looked good -- Coco hit safely in 4 of 5 games but then went into an 0-for-19 slump.
-On May 16, 1973, he went 0-for-3 after entering in the fifth inning of an 8-3 loss to the Mets.
-He was then sent down to make room for Curtis Brown.
+On May 16, he went 0-for-3 after entering in the fifth inning of an 8-3 loss to the Mets.
+He was then sent down to the minor leagues.

 Laboy played reasonably well for Triple-A Peninsula, hitting .263 with 9 homers and 37 RBIs.
 However, he struggled with Quebec City in the Double-A Eastern League, going 6 for 55 in 17 games.
 On September 4, the Expos gave him his unconditional release.
 His ’73 big-league totals were a major disappointment -- a .121 average with just one home run in 22 games.